tomduck/pandoc-eqnos/README.md

     meta variable `xnos-cleveref-fake` to `Off` to disable cleveref faking.

-For html output:
+Html:

   * The `math` element and a hard-coded equation number/tag are wrapped in an "outer" `span` element;
-  * The equation number/tag is wrapped in its own "inner" `span` and justified right;
+  * The equation number/tag is wrapped in its own "inner" `span` and justified right; and
   * (Clever) references are hard-coded and linked to their target.

 Other formats:

-  * Numbers/tags are hard-coded into the equation itself;
+  * Numbers/tags are hard-coded into the equation; and
   * (Clever) references are hard-coded into the output.